Better-77/NerveStitcher2.0/README.md

 Copyright
 -----
-Do not use for commercial purposes without permission.
+Do not use for commercial purposes without permission.<bar>
 Copyright (c)  [TGU-UOW](https://tgu-uow.gitee.io/)